ROGUE ENVIRONMENTAL ED

 Overnight Program

-We offer 3 day/ 2 night, 4 day/ 3 night and 5 day/ 4 night field trip programs at Camp Myrtlewood in Southern Oregon.
-We provide heated cabins, teacher lodging, restrooms, showers, most meals, indoor and outdoor meeting areas, instructors and spectacular field study locations.
+Rogue Outdoor School offers multi-day overnight programming in Southern Oregon.
+Our core Outdoor School program is 4 days and 3 nights (other program lengths available upon request).
+Outdoor School programs take place at Camp Myrtlewood in Southern Oregon.
+We provide heated cabins, teacher lodging, restrooms, showers, meals, indoor and outdoor meeting areas, instructors and spectacular field study locations.
 All of our curriculum is NGSS/ Common Core aligned and hands-on, exciting and fun!
 Our facilities can accommodate up to 80 students and 15 adults per session.

-You provide 1 adult chaperone per cabin group, sack lunches for the first day, and a first aid/ medication administration trained staff member per 30 students.
+You provide 1 adult chaperone per cabin group and a medication administration trained staff member.
 Outdoor School is a place for all students and we encourage classes to bring extra aides and assistants to help make the experience a success for students with specific needs.

 Day 1